ome/infrastructure/ansible/README.md

 Roles
 -----

-Roles for these playbooks can be found on http://galaxy.ansible.com or http://github.com .
+Roles are "the Ansible way of bundling automation content and making it reusable."
+To keep playbooks as simple as possible, logic is refactored out into roles and versioned separately.
 A list of most of the roles can be found in [ansible/requirements.yml](https://github.com/openmicroscopy/infrastructure/blob/master/ansible/requirements.yml).

-### Partial list of core roles ###
+### on Ansible Galaxy ###

+This is a partial list of the roles that the OME team has released to Galaxy:

  - openmicroscopy.docker
    ([GitHub](https://github.com/openmicroscopy/ansible-role-docker)/[Galaxy](https://galaxy.ansible.com/openmicroscopy/docker/)):